Introduction to intranet software

 Here are some steps your company can take to ensure successful intranet implementation and adoption:

 Step 1.
-Budget realistically: According to socPub “Research reports indicate that more than two-thirds of company intranet projects face issues with cost overruns”.
+Budget realistically: According to socPub's article on planning an intranet project, “more than two-thirds of company intranet projects face issues with cost overruns”.
 Make sure your company budgets for all aspects of implementing an intranet, including initial set-up costs as well as long-term upkeep.
 Make sure your potential vendor is transparent with its payment model.

 Step 4.
 Appoint people for content maintenance and support: While it is great to have everyone connected and contributing, that inevitably means there will be an overload of information.
 A lot of it will be – or become – irrelevant.
 To prevent this, appoint staff members for intranet content upkeep and management.
 That way everything stays relevant, fresh, and helpful.